sophiakene/ccs_project/README.md

 This is the most important folder for our project.
 It contains files showing how we trained our different models:

-- emojis-only: This model was trained on comments only containing emojis.
+- <b>emojis-only</b>: This model was trained on comments only containing emojis.
 The Jupyter notebook contains the code used and the csv file contains the data used.
-- text-only: This model was trained on comments only containing text.
+- <b>text-only</b>: This model was trained on comments only containing text.
 The Jupyter notebook contains the code used and the csv file contains the data used.
-- text+emojis: This model was trained on comments containing both text and emojis.
+- <b>text+emojis</b>: This model was trained on comments containing both text and emojis.
 The Jupyter notebook contains the code used and the csv file contains the data used.
-- text+emojis+reactions: This model was trained on Facebook reactions and comments with text and emojis.
+- <b>text+emojis+reactions</b>: This model was trained on Facebook reactions and comments with text and emojis.
 The Jupyter notebook contains the code used and the csv file contains the data used.

 ## helper_scripts